Melanophora roralis

-Melanophora roralis is a species of woodlouse fly in the family Rhinophoridae.
+Melanophora roralis is a species of woodlouse fly in the family Calliphoridae.

 Description

 M. roralis is 3–5.5 mm long, black in colour with hairy antennae and a shiny thorax.

 Distribution

 It was introduced to North America from Europe and can be found from Southern Ontario to Chile and Argentina.

 Ecology

 Species fly from mid-May to October and inhabit old forests and damp areas near the shore.
 The females of this species have a distinctive white spots at the tips of their wings and lay from 189 to 238 eggs in 6.5 to 7.5 hours.
 It takes up to 21 days for the species' to pupate.
 It is a parasite of Porcellio scaber.